TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/racket/index.md

 ## How to Run the Solution

 At any rate, I think we're done here.
-If we want to try to run the solution, we can plug some of this code into an online Racket interpreter.
+If we want to try to run the solution, we can plug some of this code into an [online Racket interpreter][1].

-Alternatively, we can download the latest version of Racket and get a copy of the solution.
+Alternatively, we can [download the latest version of Racket][2] and [get a copy of the solution][3].
 Assuming Racket is now in the path, we can just run the following to execute Hello World in Racket:

 ```shell